William Astor, 4th Viscount Astor

-William Waldorf Astor III, 4th Viscount Astor (born 27 December 1951) is an English businessman and politician who sits as a Conservative hereditary Lord Temporal in the House of Lords.
-He is a member of the Astor family, which is known for its prominence in business, society, and politics in both the United States and the United Kingdom.
+William Waldorf Astor III, 4th Viscount Astor (born 27 December 1951) is an English businessman, hereditary peer, politician and former member of the House of Lords who sat as Conservative.
+He is a member of the prominent Astor family.

 Biography

 Astor was a Lord-in-waiting (a House of Lords whip) from 1990 to 1993.
 He was then made a Parliamentary Under Secretary of State at the Department of Social Security.
 In 1994, he moved to the Department of National Heritage where he served until leaving the government in 1995.

 He was a member of the Founding Council of the Rothermere American Institute at the University of Oxford.

 Viscount Astor is co-founder and former Chairman of Silvergate Media (now Sony Pictures Television Kids) and director of Networkers Plc (since 2007) and trustee of Stanley Spencer Gallery in Cookham.

+He was removed from the House of Lords, along with all other hereditary peers, when the House of Lords (Hereditary Peers) Act 2026 came into force on 29 April 2026.
+He was not one of those subsequently given a life peerage to re-enter it.